 - Social Media Presence: Check their Facebook or Twitter page if present and see what other users have said about their experience.

-How to check if the site is Safe to buy from?
+How to check if the site is safe to buy from?

 If everything is correct, people operating might still scam you by offering a substandard product.
-You might still become a victim of scam so avoid Bank transfer and please pay using Credit Card or PayPal.
+You might still become a victim of a scam so avoid Bank transfers and please pay using Credit Card or PayPal.
 It is because these methods shield you by offering a reverse credit in case something goes wrong.

 If you are unfortunate to fall prey, here is a guide on what to do after being scammed online.